 - Excellent customer support

 - Monthly plan is expensive

 Since it can be quite difficult to find a VPN that works with Linux and pretty difficult at times to set it all up as well, some people wonder whether or not they really need to worry about getting a Linux VPN in the first place.
 Is it really worth it?
 Well, the short answer to that is “Yes!”
 It doesn’t matter what platform you’re working with, having a VPN always offers advantages.

-Even if may take a little time to find the right VPN for Linux for you and then get it all set up on your device, it’s still worth the effort.
-A VPN can help to protect you from hackers and trackers, safeguarding your data against malicious attacks and agencies, as well as providing a range of additional benefits too, such as fast streaming and download speeds with typical online content while also remaining secure.
+Even if may take a little time to find the right VPN for Linux, it’s still worth the effort.
+A VPN can help to protect you from hackers and trackers, safeguard your data against malicious attacks and agencies, and provide a range of additional benefits, such as fast streaming and download speeds with typical online content, while also remaining secure.

 Why should I use a VPN for Linux?

 There are many reasons why you might want to make use of a VPN for Linux.
 Let’s start with one of the big ones: privacy.
 When you connect to the internet, especially on public Wi-Fi networks but even on private networks too, you may be at risk of hackers, trackers, or other kinds of cybercriminals being able to see what you’re doing and track your activities.
 A VPN can solve this problem by masking your IP address and hiding your device’s activity.

 Now let’s consider security.
 This ties into privacy in many ways.
 Again, when connecting to the internet, your connections can be easily hacked into and exploited by hackers in a variety of different ways.
 The best VPNs for Linux can solve this problem by making use of high-grade encryptions and leading security protocols to add additional layers of protection to every connection you make.
 Simply put, with a VPN, you’ll be way safer online.

 Is it Difficult to Install a VPN on Linux?